eonfluxor/flask/README.md

             }.andReact()
 ```

-### Flask
+###  Reactor

-There are two contexts in relation to `Flask`:

-* `Flask` As the static class used as API interface
-* `Reactor` Instances implementing the `Flask` architecture

-You can easily infer the meaning by checking if the context is static or an instance.

 The `Reactor` instances (or **reactor** for short) are initialized by the `ReactorManager` factory by passing a weak `owner` reference and an array of `[substances]`.
 Internally the framework takes care of lazily unbinding and disposing of the instances which `owner` has become nil.

-Finally, the Flask needs to define a handler closure where to receive the changes callbacks.
+Each `Reactor` must define a handler closure where to receive the changes callbacks.
 You can see an example implementation here:

 ```swift
     let reactor = Flask.reactor(attachedTo:owner,mixing:substance)